cabouman/xcal/README.rst

 xspec
 =====

 xspec is a Python package for automatically estimating the X-ray CT parameters that determine the X-ray energy spectrum including the source voltage, filter material and thickness, and scintillator and thickness.
-The package takes as input views of a known material targets at different energies.
+The package takes as input views of a known material target at different energies.

 Step 1: Clone repository
 ------------------------
-It is very important to clone the repository using the **--recursive** command so it downloads the submodule components.

 .. code-block::

-	git clone --recursive git@github.com:cabouman/xspec.git
+	git clone git@github.com:cabouman/xspec.git

 Step 2: Install xspec